JasonBock/Rocks/docs/notes/394 - Minimize Expectation Naming Structure.md

         * `IndexerExpectationsBuilder` - remember to put `[MemberIdentifier]` on the `get/set/init`, not on the property, with no `PropertyAccessor`
 * DONE - The `Action<AdornmentsPipeline> adornmentsFQNsPipeline` thing in the expectations may go away with all of this and will not be needed.
 * DONE - Ensure original expectation implementations are no longer there
-* The `parent` field in the generated expectation classes needs to have a naming context because parameters can have the name "parent".
+* DONE - The `parent` field in the generated expectation classes needs to have a naming context because parameters can have the name "parent".
-* Ensure explicits are handled correctly.
+* DONE - Ensure explicits are handled correctly.
 Properties will need `expectationsSource` for the constructor.
+Note: Rocks currently does not handle duplicate interface names, so while I should come up with a solution for that case, it's not pressing ATM.
+At least put a `TODO` in the code.
 * Need to ensure "defaults" in methods and indexers are handled correctly.
+    * OK, "defaults" is just doing an extra implementation for the methods and indexers where it puts the correct type instead of an `Argument<>` with the default value set.
-* Add some space between `HandlerX` and field definition groupings
+* Add some space between `HandlerX` and field definition groupings, along with all the new expectations changes I made (gotta make things pretty)
+* Naming collisions
+    * A type could have a member the same name that is generated for an explicit implementation
 * Testing strategy
     * Run code gen tests
     * Update and run integration tests